citusdata/citus_docs/reference/configuration.rst

 citus.use_secondary_nodes (enum)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the policy to use when choosing nodes for SELECT queries.
+If this is set to 'always', then the planner will query only nodes which are marked as 'secondary' noderole in :ref:`pg_dist_node <pg_dist_node>`.

 The supported values for this enum are: